bleaktwig/zshortguide/README.md

 Some other stuffs are worth knowing about messages:

-* We may send zero-length messages, e.g: for signaling.
+* You may send zero-length messages, e.g: for signaling.
 * ZMQ guaranties that either all parts of a message will be delivered or none of them will.
 * A message is not sent right away, so it must fit in memory, single or multipart.
-* If we want to send a file, it's useful to break it up into pieces first, sending each piece as a separate single-part message.
+* If you want to send a file, it's useful to break it up into pieces first, sending each piece as a separate single-part message.
-* When finished with a message, we **always** need to call `zmq_msg_close()`.
+* When finished with a message, you **always** need to call `zmq_msg_close()`.

 ---
 # Additional Information
 ### Cleaning up after the Job
-Just as we avoid a memory leak or a messy murder, it's **very** important to clean up after finishing the job; mainly for security concerns.
-The ZMQ objects we need to worry about are messages, sockets and contexts:
+Just as you want to avoid a memory leak or a messy murder scene, it is **very** important to clean up after finishing the job; mainly for security concerns.
+The ZMQ objects you need to worry about are messages, sockets and contexts:

-* Always close a message once we're done with it with `zmq_msg_close()`.
+* Always close a message once you're done with it with `zmq_msg_close()`.
-* If we are opening a ton of sockets, that's probably a sign that you need to redesign your application, and correctly setting the `LINGER` value should be a priority.
+* If you are opening a ton of sockets, that's probably a sign that you need to redesign your application, and correctly setting the `LINGER` value should be a priority.
 * Before a program exits, all sockets should be closed and `zmq_ctx_destroy()` should be called.

 Exiting multithreaded applications is way more complicated and they should only be used when strictly necessary, since ZMQ handles stuff concurrently by itself (the ZMQ sockets act like little concurrent servers).